nestorcayananjr/now-issue-tracker/README.md

 ### Authentication

-For authentication I am using express-session.
+For authentication I am using `express-session`.

 When a user successfully logs in, the `userId` is stored on the session object which lives server-side.